Best Crypto IRAs in 2026

 A crypto IRA is a self-directed Individual Retirement Account (IRA).
 These IRAs enable you to invest in cryptocurrencies as well as traditional assets like stocks or real estate.
 Understanding crypto taxes and the types of IRA accounts available is essential to maximize these benefits.

 The IRS classifies cryptocurrencies as property, like stocks.
 This means they are generally subject to crypto capital gains tax when you sell, spend, or trade them.
 In addition, some crypto activities like mining or staking may incur income tax.
+However, the tax treatment for your crypto IRA depends on the type of crypto IRA you choose.

 Traditional Crypto IRA Tax